 A debug exception (#DB) occurs when an enabled-breakpoint condition is encountered during program execution.
 The debughandler must check the debug-status register (DR6), the conditions enabled by the debug-control register (DR7), and the debug-control MSR (DebugCtlMSR), to determine the #DB cause.
 The #DB exception corresponds to interrupt-vector 1.
-See "#DB-Debug Exception (Vector 1)" on page 248.
+See "#DB-Debug Exception (Vector 1)" on page 250.

 Instruction breakpoints and general-detect conditions cause the #DB exception to occur before the instruction is executed, while all other breakpoint and single-stepping conditions cause the #DB exception to occur after the instruction is executed.
-Table 13-2 on page 395 summarizes where the #DB exception occurs based on the breakpoint condition.
+Table 13-2 on page 397 summarizes where the #DB exception occurs based on the breakpoint condition.

 Breakpoint Condition Breakpoint Location

 Instruction Before Instruction is Executed

-General Detect
+General Detect Before instruction is executed

 Data Write Only

 Data Read or Data Write After Instruction is Executed 1

 I/O Read or I/O Write

 Single Step 1 After Instruction is Executed

-Task Switch
+Task Switch Anter instruction is executed

+Note: 1.
+Repeated operations (REP prefix) can breakpoint nt between iterations